ZhuoZHI-UCL/ICL_multimodal/README.md

 Experimental Setup
 ====================================
-Our experimental framework and environment configuration are based on [missing aware prompts](https://github.com/YiLunLee/missing_aware_prompts)
+Our experimental framework and environment configuration are based on [missing aware prompts](https://github.com/YiLunLee/missing_aware_prompts).
+Please check for details.
+We use four datasets for evaluation.
+* MedFuse-I (check [Medfuse](https://github.com/nyuad-cai/MedFuse) for details)